Introduction to Financial Modeling Basics

 Historical and Assumption

 Historical input data should always be taken from the right source.
-As while making financial modeling basics assumption for the forecasted year historical data is one of the input criteria needs to be considered.
+While making financial modeling basics assumption for the forecasted year historical data is one of the input criteria that need to be considered.

 The assumption is referred to as “drivers”.